 The pH level ranges between 1 to 14 of which pH 7 is considered to be neutral.
 A lower level of pH is acid and a number higher than 7 is a base.
 The acidic nature of our human skin is due to a pH level of around 5.7.
 This acidity provides protection from outside threats like bacteria, viruses, germs or any kind of pollutants.
 Thus, maintaining the skin’s pH balance is necessary.

-A study suggests that the ideal pH level of your skin is below 5.
+A study suggests that the ideal pH level of your skin is between 4.5 and 5.5.
 Over-the-counter skincare products offer pH level between 3.7 to 8.2.
 Experts recommend using a product that offers a pH matching the skin’s natural range.

 2. Use Natural Oils